brooth/jeta-site/mysite/home/markdown/observer.md

         }
     }

-Now you can fire an event:
+With `observers` you can fire an event:

     :::java
     observers.notify(event);